-ARTICLE IV: ORGANIZATION AND PROCEDURES Section 1: Meetings
+ARTICLE IV: ORGANIZATION AND PROCEDURES

+Section 1: Meetings

-- A. Regular meetings of the Student Government shall be held weekly throughout the College year.
-A regular meeting may be cancelled provided a motion from a Class Representative is passed by two-thirds of the Student Government present and voting at a regular meeting. - B. Special meetings may be called by the President or one-third of the Class Representatives petitioning the President in writing.
+- A. General Body meetings of the Student Government shall be held once every two weeks throughout the College year.
+A General Body meeting may be cancelled provided a motion from a General Body member is passed by two-thirds of the Student Government present and voting at a General Body meeting. - B. Special meetings may be called by the President or one-third of the General Body members petitioning the President in writing.